paniash/website/contact.md

 </ul>
 ~~~ -->

 Feel free to send me your suggestions, queries or any message regarding topics that relate to me.
-I normally reply within 48 hours if not sooner through email.
+I normally reply within 48 hours if not sooner.

 You can also find me on [GitHub](https://github.com/paniash).